SSWConsulting/SSW.Rules.Content/rules/fetch-data-nextjs/rule.md

 ### getStaticProps

 We can develop a staticly generated site in Next.js by using `getStaticProps`.
 Having a statically generated site is great for SEO, as it makes it much easier for Google to index your site compared to a site with complex JavaScript logic, which is harder for web crawlers to understand.
-Next.js will run the code inside the `getStaticProps` method when you run `npm build`, and generate associated static HTML or JSON data.
+When you run `npm build`, Next.js will run the code inside the `getStaticProps` method and generate associated static HTML or JSON data.

 For example, using dynamic routing we can create a static page to show post data based on the URL: